Sanjay-Ramkumar-0/Data-analysis-/README.md

 import matplotlib.pyplot as plt
 #numpy
-np.nan, nan means not a number
+np.nan, nan means not a number a = np.array([1, 2, 3, np.nan, np.nan, 4])
+a.mean(), returns nan,as nan is like a virus everything it touches will become nan no.inf, numpy supports infinite
 # array using numpy
 A = np.array([
     ['a', 'b', 'c'],